Battle of Brody (1941): Summary

 A knocked out KV-1 heavy tank along one of the roads near Lviv, July 1941.

 The battle between Panzer Group 1 and the Soviet mechanized corps was the fiercest of the whole invasion, lasting four full days.
 The Soviets fought furiously, and crews of German tank and anti-tank guns found to their horror that the new Soviet T-34 tanks were almost immune to their weapons.
 The new KV-1 and KV-2 heavy tanks were impervious to virtually all German anti-tank weapons, but the Red Army's logistics had completely broken down due to Luftwaffe attacks.

 The German Kampfgeschwader bomber wings, namely KG 51, KG 54, and KG 55, contributed a series of heavy low-level attacks against Soviet ground targets.
 The headquarters of the Soviet 15th Mechanised Corps was destroyed, and its commander, General-Major Ignat Karpezo, was wounded.
 The Luftwaffe destroyed some 201 Soviet tanks in this area.

 The five Red Army corps were mishandled while being concentrated into large powerful groups.
 The German troops sought to isolate individual units and destroy them.
 Meanwhile, the Luftwaffe ranging over the battlefields was able to separate the supporting infantry and deny them resupply of fuel and ammunition.
 Ultimately due to lack of adequate planning and overall coordination, the Soviet counter-attack failed to meet at Dubno.

 After the battle

-Panzer Group 1 took a severe battering in the battles around Dubno, losing many of its tanks, but it survived the battle still capable of operations.
+Panzer Group 1 took a few casaulties in the battles around Dubno, losing some of its tanks, but it survived the battle still fully capable of operations.
 The Soviet forces took severe casualties, rendering most of its forces non-operational.
-This defensive success enabled the Germans to continue their offensive, even if it had been delayed substantially by the tenacity of the Soviet counter-attack.
+The Soviet's disasterous counter attack enabled the Germans to continue their offensive, even if it had been delayed briefly by the Soviet counter-attack.
 The 8th Mechanised Corps was so badly depleted that the Stavka disbanded its headquarters and parcelled out its remaining assets to other formations of the Southwestern Front.